Mister G (children's performer)

-Mister G (Ben Gundersheimer) is a Latin GRAMMY musician, author, and educator.
+Mister G (Ben Gundersheimer) is a Latin Grammy-winning musician, author, and educator.
 He has released ten award-winning albums of original music for children and families, including four bilingual (Spanish/English).
-His 2015 bilingual release, Los Animales, won the Latin GRAMMY award for Best Children's album.
+His 2015 bilingual release, Los Animales, won the Latin Grammy award for Best Children's album.
 Five of his albums (Chocolalala, Los Animales, The Mitzvah Bus, Mundo Verde/Green World, Fireflies) have won the Parents' Choice Gold Award.
-ABC Fiesta (2014) received a Latin GRAMMY nomination.
+ABC Fiesta (2014) received a Latin Grammy nomination.
 His CDs have been selected as best children's albums of the year by People Magazine, Parents Magazine, and The Washington Post.

 History

-Born and raised in Philadelphia, Pennsylvania, Mister G (Ben Gundersheimer) is the son of noted children's book author and illustrator Karen Gundersheimer.
-Ben is a graduate of Amherst College, and the recipient of the first songwriting scholarship awarded by the Berklee College of Music.
+Born and raised in Philadelphia, Pennsylvania, Mister G is the son of children's book author and illustrator Karen Gundersheimer.
+He graduated from Amherst College, and received a songwriting scholarship from the Berklee College of Music.
 As an adult-oriented singer-songwriter, he performed and toured internationally.
-For his Master's thesis at Smith College, Ben created a curriculum that incorporated song-writing as a learning tool.
-His 4th grade students dubbed him ‘Mister G’, and while teaching at the Smith College Campus School, he began writing the songs that would comprise his debut family album.
+He was awarded a full fellowship for his Master of Education degree at Smith College.
+For his Master's thesis at Smith College, he created a curriculum that incorporated song-writing as a learning tool.
+His 4th grade students dubbed him ‘Mister G’, and while teaching at the Smith College campus school, he began writing children's songs.